rockerapp/flake/README.md

 **`timeOffset`** (number, default: `0`)

-Time to be subtracted from current timestamp (based on the Unix epoch) to determine the first 42 bits of ID.
+Time to be subtracted from the current time, **in milliseconds**.
+Effectively creates a custom start time for ID generation.

 ## Functions